DGretta/Music/modular/erica_synths_pico_dsp_guide.md

 - **Range:** Full dry (no effect) to full wet (effect only)
 - **Performance use:** Essential for balancing effect intensity
 - **Creative tip:** Full wet settings turn Pico DSP into a signal generator

 ---

+## Historical Context

+### **The Erica Synths Pico Series Innovation**
+The Pico series revolutionized modular synthesis by proving that professional-grade processing could exist in ultra-compact 3HP modules.
+Launched in the mid-2010s, the series challenged the prevailing assumption that sophisticated DSP required large modules, instead demonstrating that careful engineering and focused design could deliver studio-quality effects in minimal rack space.

+### **Effects Processing Evolution in Modular**
+Effects processing in modular systems evolved from external rack units and simple analog delays to integrated DSP modules that think like modular synthesizers.
+Early modular effects were either basic analog circuits or required patching to external processors, breaking the modular workflow.
+The Pico DSP represents the culmination of this evolution - professional studio algorithms that integrate seamlessly with CV control and modular signal flow, bringing effects processing into the patch itself rather than as post-processing.

+### **DSP Integration Philosophy**
+The Pico series, particularly the DSP, introduced the concept that effects should be instruments, not just processors.
+By providing CV control over effect parameters and algorithm switching, Pico DSP transformed effects from static processing into dynamic, performable synthesis elements.
+This approach influenced the broader modular community's understanding that effects processing could be as expressive and controllable as sound generation, leading to the modern integration of effects as compositional tools rather than mixing utilities.

+---